How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Adoption Search Assistants

 These folks aid in searching records, give advice on search techniques, and provide guidance in applying criteria to your particular situation.
 Many support groups have Search Assistants associated with their organizations and will be glad to refer you to one.
-Some are volunteers connected with the organization and some are professionals who charge fees that range from very small to quite substantial, especially for "no-name searches."
+Some are volunteers connected with the organization and some are professionals who charge fees that range from small to substantial, especially for "no-name searches."

 Adoption Records Searchers